 Potato acreage consists primarily of fresh market reds, whites, yellows, purple, fingerlings and some chipping potatoes.
 Skagit potatoes are in demand for their high quality.
 Late blight disease is a constant threat to the industry; however, due to a study of all the growers in Skagit and northern Snohomish counties, WSU Skagit County Extension was able to determine that Potato Virus Y (PVY) and Silver Scurf continues to be more of a problem for area growers.
 Researchers at WSU NWREC and WSU Skagit County Extension are now working on these issues.
 Because of the need for a three-year rotation, there is limited ground available for the 12,000 acres of potatoes currently grown in Skagit County.
-Overall production remained constant for 2020.
-There were over 2000 acres of potatoes that were not harvested in 2020 based on heavy rains late in the harvest season.
-Many news stories were written about the devastating conditions of leaving the crop in the ground.
-However, when Covid-19 hit Washington State and consumers began hording food supplies, local farmers were able to salvage some of the crop and recoup some losses.
+Overall production remained constant for 2021.
+There were over 2000 acres of potatoes that were not harvested in 2021 based on heavy rains late in the harvest season.